awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-iam-user.md

    In the preceding example, replace *123456789012* with the unique ID for your AWS account\.
 **Note**
 To protect the data in your Amazon Pinpoint account, this policy only includes permissions that allow you to read, create, and modify resources\.
 It doesn't include permissions that allow you to delete resources\.
 You can modify this policy by using the visual editor in the IAM console\.
-For more information, see [Managing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the IAM User Guide\.
+For more information, see [Managing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the IAM User Guide\.
 You can also use the [CreatePolicyVersion](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreatePolicyVersion.html) operation in the IAM API to update this policy\.
 Also note that this policy includes permissions that allow you to interact with the `ses` and `sms-voice` services, in addition to the `mobiletargeting` service\.
 The `ses` and `sms-voice` permissions allow you to interact with the Amazon Pinpoint Email API and Amazon Pinpoint SMS and Voice API, respectively\.
 The `mobiletargeting` permissions allow you to interact with the Amazon Pinpoint API\.

 1. Choose **Review policy**\.

 1. For **Name**, enter a name for the policy, such as **PostmanAccessPolicy**\.
 Choose **Create policy**\.

-## Step 1\.2: Create an IAM User<a name="tutorials-using-postman-iam-user-create-user"></a>
+## Step 1\.2: Create an IAM user<a name="tutorials-using-postman-iam-user-create-user"></a>

 After you create the policy, you can create an IAM user and attach the policy to it\.
 When you create the user, IAM provides you with a set of credentials that you can use to allow Postman to execute Amazon Pinpoint API operations\.